 Wisconsin Other Providers

-*proposed update* Occupational Therapists Credentialing Board: Establishing standards of practice and conduct for providing occupational therapy services using telehealth.
-Making telehealth-related changes (with a public hearing scheduled for June 8, 2021).
+*proposed update* OCCUPATIONAL THERAPY: The Occupational Therapists Credentialing Board proposes to establish standards of practice and conduct for providing occupational therapy services using telehealth; make telehealth-related changes.

-*proposed update* Hearing and Speech Examining Board: Defines telehealth; specifies that hearing instrument specialists, speech language pathologist, and audiologists must hold Wisconsin license to treat patients in Wisconsin.
+*proposed update* SPEECH LANGUAGE PATHOLOGY & AUDIOLOGY: The Hearing and Speech Examining Board defines telehealth; specifies that hearing instrument specialists, speech language pathologist, and audiologists must hold Wisconsin license to treat patients in Wisconsin.